-Donald Trump’s DACA Statement Shows Just How Little He Actually Knows About Immigration
+Donald Trump’s DACA Statement Shows How Little He Knows About DACA

 On Tuesday, President Donald Trump formally announced that his administration would be rescinding an Obama era policy, Deferred Action for Childhood Arrivals, which gave immigrants illegally brought to the United States as children a legal avenue to staying in the only country they knew.
 During the announcement, Trump made an attempt to explain why removing DREAMers from the United States would benefit Americans — but Trump's DACA statement only proves how little he actually knows about the program.

 "As President, my highest duty is to defend the American people and the Constitution of the United States of America," Trump said on Tuesday, according to CNBC.
 He continued:

 At the same time, I do not favor punishing children, most of whom are now adults, for the actions of their parents.
 But we must also recognize that we are nation of opportunity because we are a nation of laws.

 There's the very first problem with Trump's statement — because by rescinding DACA, Trump is most definitely punishing children for the actions of their parents.
 DACA is not some catch-all program that allows any and all immigrants to suddenly remain legally in the United States.
 In order to be eligible for the program, applicants had to have been brought to the country as children (under 16 years old), and they couldn't have any felonies or significant misdemeanors on their record.